 And here’s why:

 A Few Benefits of the Solo 401(k) Plan

 Make Higher Contributions: If you haven’t started saving for retirement, the Solo 401(k) can help you catch up for lost times, thanks to its high annual contributions.
-The maximum contribution will increase in 2020 to $57,000 or $63,500 if you’re age 50 and over.

 Make Alternative Investments: Unless you establish your Solo 401(k) at a bank, like Wells Fargo, or financial institution, like Vanguard, you have the freedom to invest in real estate, cryptocurrency, precious metals, and other alternative investments.

 Tax-Free Loan Option: You can borrow up to $50,000 or 50% of your account value (whichever is less) with a Solo 401(k) Loan to use for any purpose, like adding additional funds to propel your side hustle.